-The EPQ is taken to supplement core A Levels, so students should have the ability to manage their own time and cope with additional work load.
-Students must enjoy working independently and complete the report with guidance from a supervisor.
+The EPQ is taken in addition to the students' core A Levels, so they must have the ability to manage their own time, work independently and to be self-motivated.
+Students will complete their report with guidance from a supervisor.